 There are several signed walking trails which you can follow to explore the estate further.
 Please only walk on the designated trails and on public rights of way.

-The grandstand building at Lodge Park is open for select weekends (pre-booking is essential), and the Bridgeman landscape will remain closed until further notice.
-Find out more about Lodge Park's exlusive weekend openings and how to book.
+The grandstand building at Lodge Park is closed for the winter and will re-open for select weekends from April 2022.
+The Bridgeman landscape will remain closed until further notice.

 Bringing your dog

 Dogs are welcome on the estate walks and along the public rights of way but be aware that we have many ground-nesting birds and some areas are grazed by livestock so please keep them on a lead at all times.
 Pick up any waste and dispose of it in the bins provided.

 Just a single spark from a barbecue can damage the landscape and harm wildlife.
 Help us keep the estate safe by not bringing a barbecue when you visit.
 Instead, switch your barbecue for a picnic.

 Resources are stretched so please take all litter home with you.